 US dioceses opt for by-the-book synods, as German synod controversy continues

-The Diocese of Dallas will convene a diocesan synod next year, Bishop Edward Burns announced in a pastoral letter last week.
+The Diocese of Dallas will convene a diocesan synod later this year, Bishop Edward Burns announced in a pastoral letter last week.
 The diocese is among several in the U.S. that have convoked synods - large-scale strategic consultations - in recent years.

 The 2021 Dallas meeting will begin on the 500th anniversary of the appearance of Our Lady at Guadalupe next December and will address the pastoral priorities of the diocese across a range of issues, including Catholic education, vocations, and evangelization.
 The synod is also projected to consider how existing Church structures can be better turned towards serving the mission and practical realities of the diocese — a move that has preceded parish mergers or other administrative changes in some dioceses.